StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 #### KMS Key \(Optional\)

-A KMS Customer Managed Key \(CMK\) can be used to secure data at rest in S3.
+You can use a KMS Customer Managed Key \(CMK\) to secure data at rest in S3.
 The KMS key is used in the Firehose Delivery Stream.
 The S3 bucket also uses the KMS key as its default key.

 Use of a KMS is key isn't necessary for the operation of the StackPack, however as encryption at rest is a requirement in most environments, the CloudFormation template includes this by default.